 - 4.A.5.c.
 Contact with the ball must not be made above the waist.
 (See Figures 4-1 and 4-3 above) - 4.A.5.d.
-The serve must be made without bouncing the ball off the court and hitting it.
+The serve must be made without bouncing the ball off the court and hitting it. - 4.A.6.

-4.A.6.
 The Drop Serve.

-4.A.6.a.
-Servers must release the ball from one of the server's hands or dropped off the server's paddle face from any natural (un-aided) height and hit the ball after the ball bounces.
+- 4.A.6.a.
+Servers must release the ball from one of the server's hands or dropped off the server's paddle face from any natural (unaided) height and hit the ball after the ball bounces.
 There is no restriction how many times the ball can bounce nor where the ball can bounce on the playing surface.
 The server's release of the ball must be visible to the referee and the receiver.
 In matches without a referee, the server's release of the ball must be visible to the receiver.
 A replay shall be called before the return of serve if the release of the ball is not visible.
-The rules for feet placement (4.A.2) still apply.

-4.A.6.b.
-Before bouncing on the ground, the ball shall not be propelled (thrown) downward or tossed or hit upward with the paddle.
-Failure to drop the ball properly will result in a fault.
-There is no restriction on where the ball can land on the playing surface after it is dropped (providing 4.A.2 is satisfied) nor how many times within the 10 seconds after the score is called the server may drop the ball.
+The rules for feet placement (4.A.4) still apply. - 4.A.6.b.
+The ball shall not be propelled (thrown) downward or tossed or hit upward with the paddle. - 4.A.6.c.

-4.A.6.c.
 If the drop serve is used, the ball may be struck with either a forehand or backhand motion without any other restriction i.e., the location restrictions of the ball and paddle in Rules 4.A.5.a, 4.A.5.b and 4.A.5.c do not apply.